 While EEO lawsuits and settlements grab most of the headlines, the study highlighted the hidden costs of discrimination.
 After studying the data, the researchers found that the companies which discriminated were less profitable.

 This is not surprising.
-Biases in the hiring process cause us to potentially miss the best applicants based on factors that are irrelevant to their potential job performance.
+Unconscious biases in the hiring process cause us to potentially miss the best applicants based on factors that are irrelevant to their potential job performance.
 The benefits of a diverse, highly qualified workforce should be more than enough reason to take the issue of hiring discrimination seriously.

 Additionally, studies have shown that racially diverse companies are 35% more likely to have higher financial returns, and companies with high gender diversity are 15% more likely to outperform.

-How Bias Creeps Into the Hiring Process
+How Unconscious Bias Creeps Into the Hiring Process

 The Wording in Job Descriptions